The Post-Quantum Signature Problem

 ↓

-ProofAmendment{SigBatchProof} ≈ 15 KB (constant regardless of N)
+ProofAmendment{SigBatchProof} (constant size regardless of N)

 ↓

-Original WitnessBundle (~4 KB/tx) deleted
+Original WitnessBundle deleted from storage tier

-Why STARKs Over SNARKs#
+Why STARKs Over SNARKs

 We evaluated several proof systems before settling on STARKs.

-The trusted setup problem#
+The trusted setup problem

 Most practical SNARKs (Groth16, PLONK, Marlin) require a trusted setup ceremony — a multi-party computation that produces public parameters.
 If the ceremony is compromised, a malicious prover can forge proofs indistinguishable from valid ones.
 This is an operational and trust assumption we wanted to avoid entirely.